deeplearning4j/deeplearning4j/whatismachinelearning.md

 `y = 9x - 0.1`

 But what if we didn't actually know the relationship between `x` and `y`?
+How could we find the correct parameters that turn each `x` into a `y`?
+We would start by using variables for the parameters, rather than fixing their amount.